AIP Publishing

 Who are our users?

-After creating a card sort, my next objective was to better understand who our users are, where they come from, and what goals they have on the homepage.
+My next objective was to better understand who our users are and what goals they have on the homepage.

-The technology team provided a role chart, but it was technical and high-level.
-I translated it into two user personas and ideal-state flow charts to ensure the redesign would address goals of key users.
+I translated a role chart from the technology team into two user personas and flow charts to ensure the redesign would address goals of key users.

 Anika